 Ambitions Standard: The implementation of the ISCC system contributes to an environmentally, socially and economically sustainable production of biomass.
 It is also an essential contribution to climate protection.
-ISCC is practical and implementable, but clearly requires that all relevant elements of the supply chain act sustainably in accordance with the system.
+ISCC is practical and implementable, but clearly requires that all relevant elements of the supply chain act sustainably in accordance with the system requirements.

 Multi-stakeholder process: ISCC is a multi-stakeholder organisation.
-Decisionmaking processes are based on consensus.
-They allow the involvement of all interested parties in guaranteeing a sustainable production of biomass and products produced from biomass.
+Decision-making processes are based on consensus.
+They allow the involvement of all interested parties in guaranteeing traceable supply chains for sustainable feedstocks.

-Open for everyone: The standard development is to be carried out in a way that all interested users are able to participate in the system without discrimination and to use its advantages.
+Open for everyone: The standard development is to be carried out in a way that all interested users are able to participate in the system without discrimanation and to use its advantages.